consequently/consequently-hugo/content/news/2015/academic-genealogy.md

 Another striking thing about this genealogy?
 There are *no women there*.
 None at all.
 (Not even among my own graduate students, each of whom I'm very proud indeed.)
 May this change, and change very soon.

-Thanks, Richard, for the prompt.
+Thanks, Richard, for [the prompt](http://ucalgary.ca/rzach/blog/2015/02/academic-genealogy-graphed.html).
+This has been a delight to explore.